sebmerkt/ride-share-compare/README.md

 ## How to install and get it up and running

-Install the Confluent Platform using the Ansible Playbook from
+Install the Confluent Platform using the Ansible Playbooks.
+Instructions can be found [here](https://docs.confluent.io/current/installation/installing_cp/cp-ansible.html).

 # Kafka